validator-labs/validator/README.md

 Validator can be configured to emit updates to various event sinks whenever a `ValidationResult` is created or updated.
 See configuration details below for each supported sink.

 ### Alertmanager
 Integrate with the Alertmanager API to emit alerts to all [supported Alertmanager receivers](https://prometheus.io/docs/alerting/latest/configuration/#receiver-integration-settings), including generic webhooks.
+The only required configuration is an Alertmanager endpoint.
+HTTP basic authentication and TLS are also supported.
+See [values.yaml](https://github.com/spectrocloud-labs/validator/blob/main/chart/validator/values.yaml) for configuration details.

 #### Sample Output
 ![Screen Shot 2023-11-15 at 10 42 20 AM](https://github.com/spectrocloud-labs/validator/assets/1795270/ce958b8e-96d7-4f5e-8efc-80e2fc2b0b4d)